billy-4md/AngiosQuant/README.md

 # PopSeg Tool

 ## Introduction
-**PopSeg** is an advanced image processing and analysis tool designed to assist with the visualization and analysis of cellular images.
-This tool provides an intuitive interface and powerful features to streamline the analysis process, making it ideal for researchers and professionals in the field of cellular biology.
+This project was developed as part of a Master Thesis in Civil Engineering with a biomedical specialization at ULB (Université Libre de Bruxelles), under the guidance of Professor Olivier Debeir and Egor Zindy.
+The complete report for this project is available in the "PDF" folder. **PopSeg** is a sophisticated tool designed for processing and analyzing microscopic cellular images, particularly within the scope of multiplex immunostaining experiments.
+It offers an intuitive user interface and various features that simplify the analysis process, mainly designed for researchers and professionals in cellular biology.

 ## Features
 PopSeg offers a variety of features organized into several key components of the application: